samuel-casey/Cookbook-api-js/README.md

 ## Requirements

+1. Start your server from the terminal.
+2. Your models, connection and seed files are already set up for you.
+Run `mongod` in your terminal.
+In a different tab, seed your data from the command line.
-1. Review the prompts that are provided to you in the following files:
+3. Review the prompts that are provided to you in the following files:

 * `index.js`
 * `controllers/cookbooks.js`